peterwu4084/MyTic80/README.md

 ### [Chameleon Maze](https://tic80.com/play?cart=2027)
 * Introdution

-Inspired by https://tic80.com/play?cart=1760 and the mobile game Chameleon.There are 5 levels in the game.
+Inspired by https://tic80.com/play?cart=1760 and the mobile game Chameleon.

+There are 5 levels in the game.

 * Control